Austin Osman Spare: World War I, The Focus of Life and The Anathema of Zos: 1917–1927

 In 1917, with the First World War still raging, Spare was conscripted into the Royal Army Medical Corps, where he worked as a medical orderly.
 Later, he was appointed to the position of Acting Staff-Sergeant, and given the task of illustrating the conflict along with other artists based in a studio at 76 Fulham Road.

 Spare was demobilized in 1919.
 Although they never gained a divorce, Spare had separated from his wife Eily, who had begun a relationship with another man.
 Focusing on the writing and illustration of a new book, 1921 saw the publication of The Focus of Life The Mutterings of AOS by Morland Press.
 Edited and introduced by Frederick Carter, the book once more dealt with Spare's mystical ideas, continuing many of the themes explored in The Book of Pleasure.
 The success of this book led Spare to decide to revive Form, with the first issue appearing in a new format in October 1921, edited by Spare and his friend W.H.
 Davies.
 Intended to be populist in tone, contributions came from Sidney Sime, Robert Graves, Herbert Furst, Laura Knight, Frank Brangwyn, Glyn Philpot, Edith Sitwell, Walter de la Mare, J.F.C.
 Fuller and Havelock Ellis.
 However, Spare discontinued the magazine after the third issue, which was published in January 1922.
 He then moved on the production of another art journal, The Golden Hind, co-edited with Clifford Bax and published by Chapman and Hall.
 The first issue appeared in October 1922, featuring a lithograph from Spare titled "The New Eden."
-Faced with problems, the journal eventually decreasing in size from a folio to a quarto, and in 1924 it folded after eight issues.
+Faced with problems, the journal eventually decreased in size from a folio to a quarto, and in 1924 it folded after eight issues.

 The summer of 1924 saw Spare produce a sketchbook of "automatic drawings" titled The Book of Ugly Ecstasy, which contained a series of grotesque creatures; the sole copy of the book would be purchased by the art historian Gerald Reitlinger.
 The spring of 1925 then saw the production of a similar sketchbook, A Book of Automatic Drawings, and then a further suite of pictures, titled The Valley of Fear.
 He also began work on a new book, a piece of automatic writing titled The Anathema of Zos: The Sermon to the Hypocrites, which served as a criticism of British society influenced by the ideas of German philosopher Friedrich Nietzsche.
 Spare would self-publish it in an edition of 100 copies from his sister's house in Goodmayes, Essex, in 1927.